 - Annual Golf Tournament

-In the classrooms, the studios, and the playing fields, the Marianapolis Fund enriches all areas of school life, ensuring the ability to maintain a community-based campus, dynamic programming, and innovative curriculums that make an MPrep experience unique.
+The Fund for Marianapolis is the most immediate and impactful way that you can make a gift to Marianapolis.
+It is direct annual support to the School.
+In the classrooms, the studios, and the playing fields, the Fund for Marianapolis enriches all areas of school life, ensuring the ability to maintain a community-based campus, dynamic programming, and innovative curriculum that make an MPrep experience unique.

 This endowed fund was created in honor of “General” Norman Smith in an effort to support the Marianapolis athletic program’s annual and long-term needs.
 He is greatly admired by his students, now alumni, that he coached during his time at Marianapolis and this fund serves to preserve his legacy.